About the Scottish Portrait Awards

 Entries are open from 2 April 2019 and close at midnight on Saturday 30 June 2019.

-The judges are seeking diverse and well-executed works that inpsire, excite, raise questions, entertain, deliver an emotional punch, and/or force us to look at ourselves and others differently.
+The SPA Judges are seeking diverse and well-executed works that inspire, excite, raise questions, entertain, deliver an emotional punch, and/or force us to look at ourselves and others differently.
+Read more about the judges

 The SPA in Fine Art with £5,000 first prize, £1,000 second prize and £500 third prize, is open for works in any 2D or 3D medium.
 Artists may submit paintings, sculptures, fine art photography in colour, collage, multi-media and works in any other medium provided they fit the size constraints and other rules.
 The £500 SPA Young Fine Artist Award is open to entrants aged over 16 and under 25 years on 1 October 2019.